Ji-Hun-Jeong/Hello-git/README.md

 // README.md
-This is the README file for the Hello-wrold project.
+This is the README file for the Hello-wrold project

+Author's email: alice@hansung.kr